jesselnieman/indemnify/README.md

 Indemnify is a CRM specific to the needs of an independent, non-captive insurance agency.
 I began the project to fill a need for the agency I work for, but the need was filled by an existing tool.

+It uses Laravel Jetstream with Teams and uses it's authentication scaffolding.

 Feel free to clone the repo and make it your own.
 I may continue to tinker with this project.

 You can send any questions about the code to jesselnieman@gmail.com.